Self Care Series #12

 TCM Food Therapy

-This is a simple recipe that helps to stop dry cough, clear the lungs, soothe a stubborn sore throat, and moisten the skin from the inside-out.
+This simple recipe helps to stop dry cough, clear the lungs, soothe a stubborn sore throat, and moisten the skin from the inside-out.

 Ingredients: